PSPDFKit/PSPDFKit-Demo/README.md

 Licensing
 ---------
-This is the example project including a DEMO version of the PSPDFKit framework.
+This is the example project including a evaluation version of the PSPDFKit framework.
 [The code is bound to the PSPDFKit Evaluation License.](http://pspdfkit.com/documentation.html#license) PSPDFKit also uses 3rd-party code, see [ACKNOWLEDGEMENTS](https://github.com/PSPDFKit/PSPDFKit-Demo/blob/master/ACKNOWLEDGEMENTS) for the list of contributions.